brightigiemokha/bliss_fashion_world/README.md

 - Create Heroku app
 - For the final deployment, the debug setting in settings.py must be set to 'DEVELOPMENT' in os.environ
 - Before final deployment, the DISABLE_COLLECTSTATIC config var in Heroku was removed
+- Before deployment all static and media files added to AWS bucket created
 - From Heroku connect to github repository
 - Deploy from selected GitHub branch
 - Click on Deploy button => project is now deployed.